YashavikaSingh/rl_sequence_modeling_blog/index.md

 <img src="images/insight_attention_distribution_stacked.png" alt="Attention Distribution Stacked Graph" style="max-width: 70%; height: auto; display: block; margin: 20px auto;">

+**How it was calculated:** This stacked area chart analyzes Decision Transformer's attention patterns by extracting attention weights from the last query position (where the next action is predicted) across multiple snapshots during an episode.
+For each snapshot, we partition the attention allocation into four categories: (1) Return-to-Go (RTG) token attention (position 0), (2) recent timesteps (last 25% of sequence), (3) middle timesteps (25-75%), and (4) old timesteps (first 25% after RTG).
+The attention weights are normalized to sum to 1.0, and we track how this allocation evolves over the episode.

+**Axes:** The x-axis represents episode timestep (the progression through the episode), while the y-axis shows attention allocation (ranging from 0 to 1.0, representing the fraction of total attention devoted to each category).
+The stacked areas show how attention is distributed across the four time windows, with the total height always summing to 1.0.

+**Why this insight is novel:** While attention heatmaps show where attention is allocated spatially, this visualization reveals the temporal dynamics of attention allocation—how the model's focus shifts as the episode progresses.
+This is particularly novel for Decision Transformer because it quantifies the relative importance of the conditioning signal (RTG token) versus historical context, revealing whether the model relies more on the desired return or past experience when making decisions.

+**What it means:** The plot reveals Decision Transformer's attention strategy: it heavily weights the Return-to-Go token early in the episode (the conditioning signal telling it what return to achieve), but as the episode progresses, attention shifts toward recent timesteps.
+This suggests DT uses RTG as an initial guide but increasingly relies on recent state-action history to make decisions.
+The declining attention to old timesteps indicates that DT doesn't maintain long-term memory of early episode dynamics, which may explain its challenges with long-horizon planning.
+Understanding this distribution helps explain why DT excels at short-horizon tasks with clear return targets but struggles when long-term context is needed.

 ## Error Propagation Analysis

 <img src="images/insight3_error_propagation.png" alt="Error Propagation Insight" style="max-width: 70%; height: auto; display: block; margin: 20px auto;">